Why Do Birds Destroy Their Bird Toys?

 Why do birds destroy toys?
 Have you placed an order (or went to the local petstore) for bird toys, redecorated your birds' enclosure with the new goods, only to find that when you return from work all the toys dismantled and on the cage floor?

 Well, SOMEONE had a great day!
 We may be feeling bummed at this point, but rest assured, our birds have had an active day working their minds!
-Destroying those new, pretty toys is actually the best compliment your bird can give you!
+Destroying those new, pretty bird toys is actually the best compliment your bird can give you!

-Now this can become a problem for us humans, because toys obviously cost money, and as much as we'd like for it to, it doesn't grow on trees!
+Now this can become a problem for us humans, because bird toys obviously cost money, and as much as we'd like for it to, it doesn't grow on trees!

-Birds are highly intelligent animals and therefore need to be kept engaged and provided with opportunities to problem solve and use their brains!
+Birds and parrots are highly intelligent animals and therefore need to be kept engaged and provided with opportunities to problem solve and use their brains!
 Some studies have shown that parrots often have the intelligence of a 3-5 year old child.
 Think of your companion bird as a toddler who never grows up.
 Imagine having a toddler in your household for over 20 years, maybe even 50 or 60!

 Playtime for parrots can take on a form that's a bit different than we're used to.
 That form is usually destruction!
 Why destruction?
 It goes back to foraging, which is the act of searching for one's food.
 Our companion parrots are only one or two generations removed from the wild, and in the wild they would be searching and working for their food for hours!